duckduckgo/duckduckgo-documentation/duckduckhack/testing/testing_triggers.md

 4. Add your instant answer.

     Make a new file in the **lib/DDG/Goodie/** directory for Goodies or the **lib/DDG/Spice/** directory for Spice.
-The name of the file is the name of the instant answer followed by the extension **.pm** because it is a Perl package.
+The name of the file is the name of the instant answer followed by the extension **.pm** because it is a Perl module.
 For example, if the name of your instant answer was **"test instant answer"**, the file would be `TestInstantAnswer.pm`.

 5. Test your triggers interactively.